MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-simple-statements.md

 ## With statements

 > [!IMPORTANT]
 > Using the `with` statement will be deprecated and removed for cloud development in a future release.
 With the next release this will be a warning, which will become an error in a future release.
+For more information, see [Deprecating Explicit and Implicit With Statements](../devenv-deprecating-with-statements-overview.md).

 The following syntax shows a with-do statement.